Amazon picks New York City and Virginia for $5 billion new headquarters

 The company has already had to navigate similar issues at its more than 45,000-person urban campus in Seattle.
 An affordable housing crisis there prompted the city council to adopt a head tax on businesses in May, which Amazon helped overturn in a subsequent city council vote.

-Some critics had pushed for more transparency from cities and states in the bidding process, warning that the benefits of hosting a massive Amazon office may not offset the tax-payer funded incentives and other costs.
+Some critics had pushed for more transparency from cities and states in the bidding process, warning that the benefits of hosting a massive Amazon office may not offset the taxpayer-funded incentives and other costs.

 The company has said it helped boost Seattle’s economy indirectly by $38 billion between 2010 and 2016.
-Construction and service work has increased, catering to Amazon, and the company said it also helped attract other Fortune 500 businesses to Seattle.
+Construction and service work has increased, catering to Amazon, and the company said it also helped attract other businesses to Seattle.

 Reporting by Jeffrey Dastin in San Francisco; Additional reporting by Arjun Panchadar and Supantha Mukherjee in Bengaluru; Writing by Nick Zieminski; Editing by Meredith Mazzilli and Bill Rigby